kanboard/python-api-client/README.rst

     python3 -m pip install kanboard

-This library is compatible with Python >= 3.7.
+- This library is compatible with Python >= 3.9.

-Note: **Support for Python 2.7 has been dropped since version 1.1.0.**
+- Python 2.7 is no longer supported since version 1.1.0.
+- Python 3.7 and 3.8 are no longer supported since version 1.1.7.

 On Fedora (36 and later), you can install the package using DNF: